jgulyash/Home-Lab/README.md

 # Home Lab Projects

-Welcome to my **Cybersecurity Home Lab Projects** repository—a dynamic record of my lab activity designed to emulate real-world environments where I'm continuously developing, refining, and enhancing my capabilities across the cybersecurity and human risk spectrum, including **SOC operations, threat hunting, penetration testing, malware analysis, cloud security, and dark web intelligence**.
+Welcome to my **AI & Cyber Home Lab Projects** repository—a dynamic record of my lab activity designed to emulate real-world environments where I'm continuously developing, refining, and enhancing my capabilities across the cybersecurity and human risk spectrum, including **threat hunting, penetration testing, malware analysis, cloud security, dark web intelligence, and SOC operations**.

 The goal of this lab is to simulate modern threat landscapes while practicing **attack and defense methodologies** to better assess human risk exposure and offer proactive solutions.
 Each project is aligned with industry-standard frameworks like the **MITRE ATT&CK** and includes end-to-end workflows—from adversary emulation to detection engineering and incident response.

 This repository not only tracks technical implementations but also serves as a blueprint for:
+- Agentic-AI intelligence analytics.
 - Deploying and tuning SIEM and IDS/IPS/XDR systems.
 - Investigating endpoint and network threats.
 - Executing penetration tests safely in a controlled environment.